MASILab/beyondfa_microstruct_ad/README.md

 # Beyond FA axial diffusivity

+Axial diffusivity refers to the rate of water diffusion along the principal axis of a white matter fiber tract in the brain, as measured by diffusion tensor imaging (DTI).

+It represents the diffusivity along the main direction of the white matter tract — that is, parallel to axons.

 To build this Docker container, clone the repository and run the following command in the root directory: